-The case for SCNE values follows similarly to the SWNE case using backward induction for finite-horizon properties and value iteration for infinite-horizon properties.
+The case for SCNE values follows similarly to the SWNE case using backward induction for finite-horizon properties.
 There are two differences in the computation.
 First, when solving MDPs, we find the minimum probability of satisfying path formulae and the minimum expected reward for reward formulae.
 Second, when solving the bimatrix games constructed during backward induction and value iteration, we find SCNE rather than SWNE values; this is achieved through Lemma 1.
 More precisely, we negate all the utilities in the game, find the SWNE values of this modified game, then negate these values to obtain SCNE values of the original bimatrix game.